“Decoding Political Violence with OSINT and Lessons from the Frontline”

 Sometimes, a piece of information has multiple data lineage, meaning that the same data connection is discovered in multiple data sources.

-It’s important to note that, while the OSINT Profiler is designed to protect your operational security, you must employ the necessary operational security measures when visiting these external links.
+It’s important to note that, while Maltego Search is designed to protect your operational security, you must employ the necessary operational security measures when visiting these external links.

-It is also possible to export your findings in the OSINT Profiler to visualize their data connections on a Maltego graph.
+It is also possible to export your findings in Maltego Search to visualize their data connections in your Maltego Graph or display the information using the web viewer option in your browser.

-Here’s how the same information from OSINT Profiler is visualized inside of Maltego – an example of a graph that you can include in your report.
+Here’s how the same information from Maltego Search is visualized on a graph in the web viewer – an example that you can include in your report.

 Conclusion 🔗︎

-The effective use of Maltego and the OSINT Profiler in a legal setting requires not only identifying critical data but also being prepared to explain its relevance and reliability to the investigation.
+The effective use of the Maltego platform, which comprises Maltego Graph, Maltego Search, and other capabilities, requires not only identifying critical data but also being prepared to explain its relevance and reliability to the investigation in a legal setting.

 In this article, we have provided a set of recommendations and key points to keep in mind when preparing your report for the prosecutor.
-If you have doubts about your findings in Maltego or the OSINT Profiler and would like to request expert advice, you can always reach out to us directly or through your Customer Success Manager.
+If you have doubts about your findings in Maltego and would like to request expert advice, you can always reach out to us directly or through your Customer Success Manager.

-For more information on OSINT Profiler, click below to access our demo and contact us.
+For more information on the Maltego Search or other Maltego capabilities, click below to access our demo and contact us.

 Don’t forget to follow us on Twitter, LinkedIn, and Mastodon, or sign up to our email newsletter to stay updated on the industry insights and Maltego updates we regularly share with our community.